Aries-IITD/Tryst-RL-Codebase/README.md

 ```

 You also need to have Node.js installed [many online guides exist for this].
 Remember to add it to PATH.
+Also, Python3 (preferably the latest version) is required.

 ```
 ./pokemon-showdown 7850 --no-security